Birmingham's Sikh Nishkam primary free school to open

 The group had planned to open a grant-maintained primary school three years ago, but could not secure the funding.

-Head of school, Narinder Brach, says the coalition government's free school policy gave the chance to do to revisit the plans.'Right time'
+Head of school, Narinder Brach, says the coalition government's free school policy gave the chance to do to revisit the plans.

 She said: "As a community it's allowed us to pursue a specific vision.